Where to start?

 Titanium is strong, lightweight and highly biocompatible (non-toxic and not rejected by the body).

 Grades 1 - 4 (CP/commercially pure titanium) are slightly softer so are best for making earring hooks and other shapes.
+Mostly used for earrings.

 Black PVD Titanium, Niobium and Surgical Steel